Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 and it's impossible to determine what the native resolution is.

+Another pitfall you've got
+to watch out for
-Another pitfall you can fall in is checking the results of a frame with letterboxing.
+is checking the results of a frame with letterboxing.